grame-cncm/faustdoc/src/manual/faq.md

 ## Does select2 behaves as a standard C/C++ like if ?

 The short answer is **no**, `select2` doesn't behave like the `if-then-else` of a traditional programming language, nor does `ba.if` of the standard library.
-To understand why think of `select2` as the tuner of a radio, it selects what you listen, but does not prevent the various radio stations from broadcasting.
+To understand why, think of `select2` as the tuner of a radio, it selects what you listen, but does not prevent the various radio stations from broadcasting.
 Actually, `select2` could be easily redefined in Faust as:

 ```
 select2(i, x, y) = (1-i) * x + i * y;